The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

-First, notice that by Assumption~\ref{as:detectability_exosystem}, there exists a matrix $L$ such that $S-LQ$ has eigenvalues in $\complex^-.$ Consider the algorithm~\eqref{eq:controller_equatons_zx_f0} with $n_c = p$ and\footnote{Note that the second argument of the gradient is evaluated at the algorithm state $z$ instead of the parameter vector $\theta$ as the latter is unknown.}
+\textit{(If)} We will prove this claim by constructing a gradient-feedback algorithm that achieves $y(t) \rightarrow 0$ as $t\to\infty$.
+First, notice that by Assumption~\ref{as:detectability_exosystem}, there exists a matrix $L$ such that $S-LQ$ has eigenvalues in $\complex^-$.
+Consider the algorithm~\eqref{eq:controller_equatons_zx_f0} with $n_c = p$ and\footnote{Note that the second argument of the gradient is evaluated at the algorithm state $z$ instead of the parameter vector $\theta$ as the latter is unknown.}